pixie-io/pixie/DEVELOPMENT.md

 ```

+2) If using Cache, tell bazel about it
 Edit the `<directory-path>` into the .bazelrc and put it into your homedir:
 ```
 # Global bazelrc file, see https://docs.bazel.build/versions/master/guide.html#bazelrc.